easavi/mms/listener/README.md

 # MMS Listener Application

-A Java 24 Spring Boot application that provides file monitoring and backup capabilities for the MMS (Media Management System).
+A Java 24 Spring Boot application that provides file monitoring capabilities for the MMS (Media Management System).

 ## Features